How to maximize

 Want to learn more about production metrology in practice?

-Watch 16 free lectures from international speakers and Bruker Alicona experts who talk about their experiences in production measurement technology.
+Watch 16 free lectures from international speakers and Bruker Alicona experts who talk about their experiences in manufacturing measurement technology.
 The focus lies on modern trends in machining, newer processes such as additive manufacturing and automated production processes by uniting robotics, Artificial Intelligence (AI) and metrology.
 Here are 2 examples:

 Towards uncertainty evaluation with optical coordinate metrology